aborrero/clustersync/README.md

 `NODE_LIST=""`

 Where to connect to compare files.
 If empty, will do nothing.
-A space separated list of FQDNs, IPv4 or IPv6.
+A space separated list of names as `uname -n` shows
-In this way: NODE_LIST="192.168.2.2 myserver.example.com yourserver fe00::1"
+In this way: NODE_LIST="node1 node2"
 As you can sync this file itself, be free to declare all nodes including the one running this daemon in each node's NODE_LIST list.